TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We should somehow re-adjust the amount of predicted steps
+	- Sometimes even if the latency is low, the amount of predicted steps is high
+	- Do we properly take squashing into account?
+	- Ah, it will most probably depend on the jitter buffer length of the server and the current value

 - Always aim with the hand that has an armed explosive
 	- If both have, prioritize primary
 	- Also if we have a scheduled throw, aim with the first melee weapon